Meenutomar/SentimentAnalysis/README.md

 ### 4. Language Translation
 **Description**:
-Since the reviews are in multiple languages, this step involves translating all reviews into a single language (e.g., English) using automated translation tools.
+Since the reviews are in multiple languages, this step involves translating all reviews into a single language (e.g., English) using automated translation using pretrained model 'Helsinki-NLP/opus-mt-mul-en.
 This ensures consistency and allows for accurate sentiment analysis.

 ### 5. Punctuation Removal
 **Description**: